boris-kz/CogAlg/README.md

 In the next section, I define similarity for the simplest inputs, then describe hierarchically recursive algorithm of search for similarity among incrementally complex inputs: lower-level patterns.
 The following two sections compare my scheme to ANN, BNN, and CapsNet.
 This is an open project, we need help with design and implementation: [WIKI](https://github.com/boris-kz/CogAlg/wiki).
-I have a prize for contributions or monthly payment if there is a track record, see [CONTRIBUTING](https://github.com/boris-kz/CogAlg/blob/master/CONTRIBUTING.md).
+I have awards for contributions or monthly payment if there is a track record, see [CONTRIBUTING](https://github.com/boris-kz/CogAlg/blob/master/CONTRIBUTING.md).

 ### Outline of my approach